-Author Notes: For his holiday party last year, my husband needed an hors d'oeuvre or snack to bring to his holiday party at work.
-We both love nuts -- especially when they're roasted with sweet and hot spices -- so I adapted this recipe from David Lebovitz.
-I changed the spice mix.
+Last year, my husband needed an hors d'oeuvre or snack to bring to his holiday party at work.
+We both love nuts -- especially when they're roasted with sweet and hot spices -- so I adapted this recipe from David Lebovitz, changing the spice mix.
 The chocolate gives it some depth, and the ginger and cayenne add sweet heat.
 The great thing about this recipe is that you can make a ton of it.
 And the not great thing -- you won't be able to stop eating it. —drbabs

-large raw nuts (I used a combination of pecans, almonds and cashews)
+large raw nuts (I used a combination of pecans, almonds, and cashews)

-Heat the oven to 350.
-Line a large cookie sheet with foil or parchment.
-Spread the nuts in an even layer and bake for about 10 minutes, turning the cookie sheet and stirring halfway through, just till nuts are lightly roasted and beginning to smell fragrant.
+Heat the oven to 350° F. Line a large cookie sheet with foil or parchment.
+Spread the nuts in an even layer and bake for about 10 minutes, turning the cookie sheet and stirring halfway through, just until the nuts are lightly roasted and become fragrant.

-While the nuts are toasting, place the brown sugar, spices (not the salt), maple syrup and melted butter into a large bowl and stir together.
-Pour in the warm nuts and stir till coated.
+While the nuts are toasting, place the brown sugar, spices (excluding the salt), maple syrup, and melted butter into a large bowl and stir together.
+Pour in the warm nuts and stir until coated.

-- Add in the pretzels and salt and stir till thoroughly blended and coated, taking care not to break up pretzels.
+Add in the pretzels and salt and stir until thoroughly blended and coated, taking care not to break up pretzels.
 Spread the mixture onto the lined cookie sheet.
-Bake for 12-15 minutes, stirring twice during baking.
-Watch them carefully so they don't burn.
+Bake for 12 to 15 minutes, stirring twice during baking.
+Watch them carefully so that they don't burn.

 Remove the mixture from the oven and let everything cool completely before storing it.